PT-Hrothgar/PT-Hrothgar.github.io/README.md

 Here we have all the functions relating to the document, and particularly to the user interface.
 Among other things, these functions can create input fields labeled "Guess #1", etc., where the user can enter his/her guesses.
 As the user inputs text, they process it: they convert the text to uppercase and remove non-alphabetic characters.
 When the user inputs the fifth letter of a word, they remove the input field and create a Wordle guess out of the inputted word.
 The guess has all letters gray initially, and there are "edit" and "delete" buttons, with tooltips explaining their purpose, to the right of it.
 Event listeners are added to each of the five letters so that when they are clicked, they change from gray to yellow, yellow to green, or green to gray.

 > [!IMPORTANT]
 > Sometimes a letter, when clicked, will change from gray directly to green, or from green directly to yellow.
-This is because, as is explained in the user guide, there are situations in which a letter cannot be yellow, or black.
+This is because, as is explained in the user guide, there are situations in which a letter cannot be yellow, or gray.
 Note that in Wordle, it is impossible for a guess that has two identical letters (for example, E's) to have the first E colored gray and the second E colored yellow.
-Thus Wordle Master prevents you from coloring a guess this way - it is a safety mechanism against inconsistent inputs.
+Thus, Wordle Master prevents you from coloring a guess this way - it is a safety mechanism against inconsistent inputs.

 This file also keeps track of the when the user interface is "enabled", so that when there is an active input field (for entering a new word or editing an existing one), the user cannot select "Find Results", or start editing another word, or entering a new one, etc. At these times, when the user interface is "disabled", the "edit" and "delete" buttons are disabled and the "Find Results" button is hidden.